COMMAND LINE INTERFACE

 All actions taken through the CLI are subject to the same policies, budgets, and approval rules that apply to every other interface.
 Kill-switches, execution halts, and configuration changes flow through the governance plane.

-This ensures that operational convenience never becomes an implicit backdoor around system controls.
+Operational convenience never becomes an implicit backdoor around system controls.

 Integrated testing and iteration